MintzyG/Breakfast/api/src/controllers/buildingControllers.md

 ## Controller V3

 Using FillModelFromJSON instead of parsing the model then validating it.
 This way you also can get the request fields for patch requests, and configure ForbiddenFields

+Can't be used for controllers that don't fill up a model from a request like GET endpoints

 ```go
 var config = models.ValidationConfig{